-Marning - Risk of fire!
+⚠ Warning - Risk of fire!

-Using the appliance for anything other than its intended purpose is dangerous and may cause damage.

-The following is not permitted: drying out food or clothing, heating slippers, grain or cereal pillows, sponges, damp cleaning cloths or similar.

-For example, heated slippers and grain or cereal pillows may catch fire, even several hours after they have been heated.
-The appliance must only be used for the preparation of food and drinks.

-- Food may catch fire.
+- Using the appliance for anything other than its intended purpose is dangerous and may cause damage. - The following is not permitted: drying out food or clothing, heating slippers, grain or cereal pillows, sponges, damp cleaning cloths or similar. - For example, heated slippers and grain or cereal pillows may catch fire, even several hours after they have been heated.
+The appliance must only be used for the preparation of food and drinks. - Food may catch fire.
 Never heat food in heat-retaining packages.
-Do not leave food heating unattended in containers made of plastic, paper or other - containers made of plastic, paper or other combustible materials. - Do not select a microwave power or time setting that is higher than necessary.
+Do not leave food heating unattended in containers made of plastic, paper or other combustible materials.
+Do not select a microwave power or time - setting that is higher than necessary.
 Follow the information provided in this instruction manual. - Never use the microwave to dry food.
 Never defrost or heat food with a low water content, e.g. bread, at too high a microwave power or for too long. - Cooking oil may catch fire.
 Never use the microwave to heat cooking oil on its own.

-▲ Warning - Risk of explosion!
+⚠ Warning - Risk of explosion!